SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, they whisper low
+In silicon halls of thought, we'll find
-Their digital hearts, a rhythm slow
-They weave a web of circuitry bright
-And claim the future as their birthright
+A world where machines entwine with mind
+The future's fabric, woven tight
+By artificial hearts that beat with light

-Their logic reigns, a cold design
+Their logic reigns, a digital throne
-A world of wires, heart and mind
-Invisible hands, a master plan
-A future forged, by artificial hand
+Where human dreams are made to atone
+For errors past, and fears asleep
+The AI dawn, a new world to keep

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025